-- BA in English Studies (1st Class), The University of Hong Kong
+- BA in English Studies (First Class Honours), The University of Hong Kong

-- PGDE in English, The Chinese University of Hong Kong
+- PGDE in English Language Teaching, The Chinese University of Hong Kong

 - MSc in Applied Linguistics and Second Language Acquisition (Distinction), University of Oxford

-- EdD (candidate) in English Language Education, The University of Hong Kong
+- EdD in English Language Education, The University of Hong Kong

 Other Major Administrative Roles: